Azure/GenAIOps/labs/evaluating.md

 ```

 3. Observe the console:
-   - The script will print “-----Summarized Metrics-----” followed by overall similarity scores
+   - The script will print “--Summarized Metrics--” followed by overall similarity scores
-   - It will show “-----Tabular Result-----” with a preview of each query’s response vs. ground truth
+   - It will show “--Tabular Result--” with a preview of each query’s response vs. ground truth
    - Finally, it will display the link to view results in AI Studio

 4. Look for the output file at `evaluations/evaluation-results.json`.
 Open it in your editor to see the raw JSON, which includes: